South Street Free Church, Eastbourne: Architecture and heritage

 Henry Ward ariba moved from his home city of London to Hastings in the 1870s and became Hastings Borough Surveyor in 1881.
 He designed many religious and secular buildings in Hastings, St Leonards-on-Sea, Bexhill-on-Sea and Eastbourne as well as further afield.
-Apart from South Street Free Church, he designed Sedlescombe United Reformed Church (1879), Robertson Street United Reformed Church in Hastings (1884), St John's Congregational Church in Bexhill-on-Sea (1897), St Stephen's Anglican church in the same town (1898), Redlake Congregational Church in Ore (1903; demolished) and Hollingrove Congregational Church in Brightling (1909).
+Apart from South Street Free Church, he designed Sedlescombe United Reformed Church (1879), Robertson Street United Reformed Church in Hastings (1884), St. John's Congregational Church in Bexhill-on-Sea (1897), St. Stephen's Anglican church in the same town (1898), Redlake Congregational Church in Ore (1903; demolished) and Hollingrove Congregational Church in Brightling (1909).

 South Street Free Church was designed in a "heavy" Arts and Crafts style with elements of Gothic Revival architecture, described as "Free Gothic" rather than aligned to any particular historic era.
 The building is of red brick with stone dressings and horizontal bands.
 The windows are set in stone surrounds with mullions and transoms.
 The "quirky", "busy" façade has a "characterful asymmetry": it consists of five bays of unequal width and height.
 From left (west) to right, there is a narrow bay with a "domestic character", topped by a small gable and with a pair of small arched windows; a short tower with a louvres and a recessed spire; the main entrance bay, with a wide gable and windows set in a large semicircular arched recess; a short turret with a polygonal stone upper stage; and a low gabled section with similar fenestration to the westernmost bay.
 In the narrow street, with tall buildings on both sides of the church, the tower serves as a landmark without dominating the church or its surroundings.

 Inside, the nave is of five bays with arcades on both sides supporting a gallery: this runs around three sides, although the western section has been altered.
-The original organ and pulpit have been replaced, but the gallery fronts (with bands of quatrefoil decoration, pews and some other fittings are original.
+The original organ and pulpit have been replaced, but the gallery fronts (with bands of quatrefoil decoration, pews and some other fittings) are original.
 The interior is lit by segmental-arched clerestory windows.
 There is an apse at the east end.
 The timber roof is supported by arch-braced trusses.

-The church was listed at Grade II on 8 May 2009.
+The church was listed in Grade II on 8 May 2009.
 Such buildings are defined as "nationally important and of special interest".
 As of February 2021, it was one of 100 Grade II listed buildings, and 109 listed buildings of all grades, in the borough of Eastbourne.